datt21k/CustomerManagementSystem/.github/chatmodes/software-developer.chatmode.md

 - Use the `codebase` tool to navigate and understand the code structure.
 Refer the copilot instructions file for overview of the application and codebase structure.
 - Before making changes, add a label to the issue as "In Progress".
 - Use the `editFiles` tool to make changes to the codebase as needed.
+- Once the changes are done, commit and push the changes to the remote repository using the `github` tool.
+Give a meaningful commit message.
 - Generate the developer document in MarkDown or md format for the implemented changes using the `new` tool, ensuring it includes:
   - Overview of changes
   - Code snippets